chichilicious/Learn-Python/README.md

 This repository is work in progress.
 I will add comments and details to every file soon!

-The books I referred to are: Python for Everybody, Exploring Data Using Python 3 by Charles R. Severance and Think Python by Allen Downey
+### The books I referred to are:
+ + Python for Everybody, Exploring Data Using Python 3 by Charles R. Severance
+ + Think Python by Allen Downey

 Numpy is a very import python library which is similar to matlab.
 It is resourceful and necessary to do a lot of computations.
 I have created a short tutorial for Numpy.
 Try it out and explore numpy on your own!